 $ scp firstname.lastname@example.org:/remote_directory/file /local/directory

 You can use this third-party tool to transfer files.
-It can be useful when you don’t have a machine with public IP, and you still have to transfer the files.
+It can be helpful when you don’t have a public IP machine and still have to transfer the files.
 The following command uploads the file to the transfer.sh servers;

 $ curl --upload-file ./file.txt https://transfer.sh/file.txt